-BACKGROUND SCREENING - DRUG TESTING
+BACKGROUND SCREENING & DRUG TESTING

-The Agency for Health Care Administration (ACHA) requires all employees whose responsibilities may require them to provide personal care or services to patients and/or residents or have access to their living area or personal property to undergo a background screening.
+The Agency for Health Care Administration (ACHA) requires all employees whose responsibilities may require them to provide personal care or services to patients and/or residents or have access to their living area or personal property to undergo a level 2 background screening.
 A student whose background screening reveals prior arrest incidents may be counseled regarding potential employment opportunities.

 The healthcare profession recognizes that substance abuse among its members is a serious problem that may compromise the ability of the abuser and jeopardize the safety of patients entrusted to their care.
-The College, in its effort to maintain high standards of education and clinical practice and to comply with requirements mandated by cooperating clinical facilities, has implemented a drug-testing program.
-The purpose of the drug testing is to identify students who may be chemically impaired and unable to perform expected duties causing concern for the health and safety of the student and/or those under his/her care.
-If at any time during a pre-clinical screening, random screening or reasonable cause screening, a student refuses to be tested, the student will be withdrawn from the program.
+The College, in its effort to maintain high standards of education and clinical practice and to comply with requirements mandated by cooperating clinical facilities, has implemented drug testing.
+The purpose of the testing is to identify students who may be chemically impaired and unable to perform expected duties causing concern for the health and safety of the student and/or those under his/her care.
+If at any time a student refuses to be tested, due to reasonable cause, the student will be withdrawn from the program.

 If at any time the student's drug test is positive and has not been medically approved, the student will be withdrawn from the program.
 If at any time the student's drug test is negative dilute, the student will immediately repeat the drug test.
 NOTE: Students are responsible for payment of all fees related to drug screening.